kexinoh/imageforllm/README.md

 ## Features

-- Embed source code that generated a plot into the image metadata
+- Embed source comment that generated a plot into the image metadata
 - Automatically extract and embed plot properties (titles, labels, etc.)
-- Extract embedded code and properties from images
+- Extract embedded comment and properties from images
 - Command-line tool for extracting metadata from images

 ## Usage